UPDATE 2017.12: For non-Safari browsers you can use overscroll-behavior

 Tested with iOS8, iOS9, and iOS10.

-, if you want to retain scrolling on your page (but now without the overscroll effect) you’ll want to make use of a scrollable wrapper that spans the entire window/screen and which wraps around your entire content.
+However, this snippet disables *all* scrolling on the body.
+If you want to retain scrolling on your page (but now without the overscroll effect), you need to make use of a scrollable wrapper that spans the entire window/screen and which wraps around your entire content.
 Like so:

 <html>